nikiwit/CustomRAG/README.md

         ```
         If this command successfully lists your downloaded models (or shows an empty list) without connection errors, the server is running.
 An error like `Error: could not connect to Ollama server` indicates it's not running.
     * **How to Start Ollama:** If Ollama isn't running, start the Ollama application using your operating system's standard method (e.g., launching it from your installed applications, using a desktop shortcut, or potentially via the command line on some systems).
 This should start the background server process.

+* **Installation Issues:**
+  * **Package build errors:** Some packages may fail to build, especially on certain platforms like Apple Silicon.
+Follow the platform-specific installation instructions in the Installation section.
+  * **Dependency conflicts:** If you encounter dependency conflicts, consider installing dependencies in stages as described in the platform-specific notes.
+  * **PyTorch issues:** If PyTorch is causing problems, install it separately first with `pip install torch` before installing other requirements.
+  * **EPUB support issues:** If you have trouble with EPUB files, make sure you have both `unstructured[epub]` and `html2text` packages installed.

 * **`libmagic` Warning (Optional Enhancement):** During document loading, you might see a warning like `libmagic is unavailable...`.
 This message comes from the `unstructured` parsing library. `libmagic` is a system library that helps detect file types accurately based on their content, which can be more reliable than just using the file extension.
     * The script **will generally run fine without it**.